 Many are still in the dark about the profound implications of sleep, or lack thereof.
 But your biological rhythm of sleeping and waking, also known as your circadian rhythm, is intricately tied to your metabolism and cannot be overlooked.
 In terms of your metabolism, researchers have discovered that an enzyme protein–which is an essential molecular gear of the circadian machinery–interacts with a protein that senses cell energy levels and modulates metabolism and aging.
 This suggests that proper sleep may help maintain or rebuild the balance between your circadian clock and your metabolism, and could also help explain why lack of rest or disruption of normal sleep patterns can increase hunger, leading to obesity-related illnesses and accelerated aging.
 If you deprive yourself of enough hours of sleep, you’re effectively disrupting your biological processes, including those regulating your metabolism.
 Aim for 7 hours of quality sleep per night and to hit the hay before 11pm.

-Your body needs protein to maintain lean muscle.
-In a 2006 study in the American Journal of Clinical Nutrition, “The Underappreciated Role of Muscle in Health and Disease,” researchers argued that the present recommended daily allowance of protein, 0.36 grams per pound of body weight, was established using obsolete data and is woefully inadequate for an individual doing resistance training.
+Your Healthy Body needs protein to maintain lean muscle.
+In a 2006 study in the American Journal of Clinical Nutrition, “The Underappreciated Role of Muscle in Health and Disease,” researchers argued that the present recommended daily allowance of protein, 0.36 grams per pound of Healthy Body weight, was established using obsolete data and is woefully inadequate for an individual doing resistance training.
 To clarify, protein does not just mean animal sources – protein comes in many forms!
-Researchers now recommend an amount between 0.8 and 1 gram per pound of body weight.
+Researchers now recommend an amount between 0.8 and 1 gram per pound of Healthy Body weight.
 Add a serving, like 3 ounces of lean meat, 2 tablespoons of nuts, or 8 ounces of low-fat yogurt, to every meal and snack.
 Plus, research showed that protein can up post-meal calorie burn by as much as 35 percent!

 Canadian researchers reported that dieters with the most organochlorines (pollutants from pesticides, which are stored in fat cells) experienced a larger reduction in metabolic rate.
 In other words, pesticides make it harder to lose pounds.
 Other research hints that pesticides can trigger weight gain not only by slowing down the fat burning process, but hanging on to excess water as well.
 Of course, it’s not always easy to find–or to afford–a whole bunch of organic produce.
 So you need to know when organic counts, and when it’s not that important.
 Organic onions, avocados, grapefruit?
 Not necessary.
 But choose organic when buying celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, kale or collard greens, cherries, potatoes, and imported grapes; they tend to have the highest levels of pesticides.